• Skip to primary navigation

 Storage

 Fully cool Lazadzhan before being storing in a glass container with a lid.
-Keep refrigerated, it should last for months, but rarely does at our house.
+Keep refrigerated and enjoy within 7 days.

 Take all precautions not to burn yourself.
 This Asian Hot Sauce is versatile, delicious and something I promise you will love even better than Chili Oil.
 Something magical happens with the boiling oil hits the chili and garlic.
 Bon Appetit! Приятного аппетита!